Andrettin/Wyrmsun/readme.txt

 Features:
 - Retro-style graphics
 - 3 playable civilizations, and a number of non-playable ones
-- Campaign mode scenarios, played on a huge map
+- Scenarios playable on a huge map
 - Dozens of units, buildings and technologies
 - Personal names and traits for units
 - Units can earn experience, being able to upgrade to new unit types or acquire new abilities upon level-up